-All diplomas will be mailed to August graduates beginning Wednesday, August 23, 2017 to the address that displays on the Prior College and Graduation Information link in RaiderNet.
-A diploma mailing address change can be made by emailing firstname.lastname@example.org from your mtmail with the updated address.
-All diploma mailing address changes must be submitted by August 11, 2017.
-There will be a $10.00 charge to re-issue your diploma if the diploma address was not updated by August 11, 2017.
+All diplomas will be mailed to December graduates beginning Wednesday, January 10, 2018 to the diploma address that displays on PipelineMT: Registration & Student Records Left menu: Academic Records box: Prior College and Graduation Information link.
+There is no pick-up option.
+A diploma mailing address change can only be made by emailing email@example.com from your mtmail indicating you are updating the diploma address.
+All diploma mailing address changes must be submitted by December 15, 2017.
+There will be a $10.00 charge to re-issue your diploma if the diploma address was not updated by December 15, 2017.

-Please allow 5-7 business days for delivery within the continental U.S. Graduates with an international address may choose to individually pay to have the diploma and/or transcripts mailed using eShipGlobal.
+Please allow 5-7 business days for delivery within the continental U.S. Graduates with an international address may choose to individually pay to have their diploma and/or transcripts mailed using eShipGlobal.

 All financial obligations to the university (parking tickets, telephone charges, etc.) must be paid before a diploma will be released.

 For listing in the graduation program, Latin honors for undergraduates is determined by the cumulative (overall) grade point average on degree-credit courses at the beginning of the final semester of enrollment.
 The honors notation on the diploma and on the transcript is determined by the cumulative (overall) average on all degree-credit courses at the end of the final semester.